grafana/k6-learn/Modules/k6 OSS vs k6 Cloud.md

 k6 OSS is better for you in these situations:
 - You want to try out k6 and learn how to use it.
 - You want to generate load locally, or within a private network.
-- You don't need distributed execution.
+- You don't need distributed execution, or you're willing to set up the [k6 operator](https://github.com/grafana/k6-operator) to run distributed tests.
 - You don't mind scripting in JavaScript.

 k6 Cloud is better for you in these situations: